 This option would be best suited to landowners who own more than one lot within the paper subdivision.

 This approach has been successfully implemented by Landcom in developing the Riverstone Scheduled Lands (a paper subdivision in northwest Sydney).

 Is Council considering other options for landowners to contribute to infrastructure funding?

-a reference group, including Councillors and landowners, which will explore
+a reference group, including Councillors and landowners, which has been exploring

 additional funding options to enable as many landowners as possible to